 16. Use abbreviations and acronyms to aid the reader

 Only use abbreviations/acronyms to help the reader more easily understand the paper.
-A general rule is to use only standard, accepted abbreviations/acronyms that are used at least 3 times in the main text of the paper.
-Whenever using an abbreviation/acronym, ask yourself “Does this help me or the reader?”
-Exceptions may apply for those abbreviations/acronyms that are so commonly used that spelling them out might confuse the reader.
+Follow the general rule of utilizing standard, accepted abbreviations/acronyms that appear at least 3 times in the main text of the paper.
+Always ask yourself, “Does this benefit me or the reader?”
+Exceptions might be applicable for widely-used abbreviations/acronyms where spelling them out might confuse the reader.

 17. Minimize pronoun use for clarity